Sudbury Valley School

 The Sudbury Valley School was founded in 1968 by a community of people in Framingham, Massachusetts, United States.
-As of 2019, there are several schools that state that they are based on the Sudbury Model in the United States, Australia, Belgium, Canada, France, Germany, Israel, Japan and Switzerland (for details see list of Sudbury schools).
+As of 2019, a number of schools, located in the United States, Australia, Belgium, Canada, France and Germany were based on the Sudbury Model in the United States, Australia, Belgium, Canada, France, Germany, Israel, Japan and Switzerland.

-The model has three basic tenets: educational freedom, democratic governance and personal responsibility.
+The school is considered a Democratic School and has three basic tenets: educational freedom, democratic governance and personal responsibility.
 It is a private school, attended by children from the ages of 4 to 19.

 History

 Sudbury Valley School was founded in 1968 by a community of people including Daniel Greenberg, Joan Rubin, Mimsy Sadofsky and Hanna Greenberg in Framingham.
 Greenberg aimed to create a school system that was just, psychologically comfortable, and self-governing with real-life being the primary source of learning.
 The school started the summer of 1968 with 130 students enrolled in a trial summer session before the school year start in September.
 During the summer session, there were two notable flaws: the smorgasbord plan in offering a variety of ways of information that the students could access if they wished; and the staffing.
 Of the initial 130 students, about half enrolled in the school year, ages 4 to 17.

-The 1990s saw a spread of the Sudbury Model throughout the US and abroad and there are now many schools based on Sudbury.
+The 1990s saw an expansion of the Sudbury Model throughout the US and abroad.

+The school

 Facilities

 There are no traditional classrooms and no traditional classes; instead children are free to do what they wish with their time.
 This may or may not include formally exploring academia or speaking with staff members or other students about academic interests, as part of educating themselves.